Haleem

 Peel the ginger and cut it into large pieces that are distinguishable from the chicken cubes.
 Thoroughly rinse the lentils and remove any impurities.
 Also, rinse the barley several times and remove the husks that float to the top of the water.

-Adjust the temperature to low at this point and simmer the soup for 1.5 hours with the lid closed.
-If the water is close to the top edge of the pot, leave a slight space for the hot air to escape.
-Make sure to stir the pot from bottom to top every seven to ten minutes, as the grains at the centre will stick to the bottom and begin to burn.
+Lower the temperature and simmer the soup for 1.5 hours with the lid on.
+Leave a slight space for hot air to escape if the water nears the top.
+Stir every 7-10 minutes to prevent the grains from sticking and burning.
 Haleem is hearty and creamy when it is fully cooked.
 Serve with freshly squeezed lemon, buttered bread, and herbs as garnish.

 What can you serve Haleem with?

-Haleem is a wholesome and hearty meal that is also nutritious and fulfilling.
+Haleem is a wholesome, hearty, and nutritious meal.
 Adding lemon juice cuts through the rich flavour of Haleem and adds a tangy taste to the dish.
-The best sides to enjoy Haleem with are freshly made naan, toasted bread with melted butter, tomato, cucumber & onion salad, as well as fresh herbs like parsley.
+The best sides to enjoy Haleem with are freshly made naan, toasted bread with melted butter, a tomato, Red pepper, & Cucumber salad, and fresh herbs like parsley.

 How to store and reheat Haleem?